cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Reset the Scene Perspective

 With the parameters for the `VideoScreen` object set, we need to zoom out and re-center our perspective.
 We can easily do this by selecting the `VideoScreen` object and pressing the `F` key on our keyboard.
-If you want to zoom back in a bit, you can scroll up with you mouse wheel.
+If you want to zoom back in a bit, you can scroll up with your mouse wheel.

 ![recentered_video_screen](\images\barracuda-posenet-tutorial\recentered_video_screen.PNG)